 The Corporation is building a moderate growth, dividend paying oil and gas company with focused, operated light and medium gravity crude oil assets.
-The Corporation focuses on assets with the following criteria: large oil in place with low recovery factors, available infrastructure, high working interest, operatorship, all-season access and drilling inventory, water flood opportunities and other upside that provides a definable high rate of return.
+The Corporation focuses on assets with the following criteria: large oil in place with low recovery factors; available infrastructure; high working interest; operatorship; all-season access and drilling inventory; water flood opportunities; and other upside that provides a definable high rate of return.

-Management of the Corporation believes in controlling the timing and costs of its projects wherever possible.
+Management believes in controlling the timing and costs of the Corporation's projects wherever possible.
 Accordingly, the Corporation seeks to become the operator of its properties.
 Further, to minimize competition within its geographic areas of interest, the Corporation strives to maximize its working interest ownership in its properties where reasonably possible.

-In reviewing potential drilling or acquisition opportunities, the Corporation gives consideration to the following criteria: (i) risk capital to secure or evaluate the opportunity; (ii) the potential return on the project, if successful; (iii) the likelihood of success; and (iv) risked return versus cost of capital.
+In reviewing potential drilling or acquisition opportunities, the Corporation gives consideration to the following criteria: risk capital to secure or evaluate the opportunity; the potential return on the project, if successful; the likelihood of success; and risked return versus cost of capital.